Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Summary

 \item We compared characteristics of many different modes identified in our simulations with their analytical dispersion relations and found good agreement.

-\item As the Mach number of our simulations changes we find the mix of near-BL modes to evolve, although not always in a monotonic fashion.
-Nevertheless, we find indications that the azimuthal wavenumber of the dominant modes emerging in our runs grows with $\M$ roughly linearly.
+\item With rare exceptions, a particular mix of modes that we find in our runs (with slightly different initial conditions) is somewhat stochastic.
+As the Mach number of our simulations changes we find the mix of near-BL modes to evolve, with the azimuthal wavenumber of the dominant modes showing tendency to increase with $\M$.

-\item We find moderate sensitivity of our simulation outcomes to the initial conditions, i.e. the form of the seed perturbation triggering the instability in the BL.
-With rare exceptions, a particular mix of modes that we find in our runs is somewhat stochastic.
-High resolution is important for the accurate numerical description of the BL physics.

 \end{itemize}

 Our results pave the way for future efforts to explore angular momentum and mass transport, as well as the associated evolution of the disk in the vicinity of the BL, driven by the modes identified in this study.